SimmyT/Health-Hack/README.md

 # Health-Hack
-Perth Health Hack
+Perth Health Hack  of Ocober 2015.
+This repository includes the work of the team, who worked on one accute problem in Hospital, the quality of analysis.

 #Summary
-This repository includes the codes for the reports of the Perth Healt Hack.
+This repository includes the codes for the reports and its data.
 The object of this great week end was to be able to do a reproducible report about the analysis conduct in one of the Perth Hospital.
 The data set is made of more than half million observation take over a period of one and half year.

 #The code